Feds charge 5, including man acquitted at trial, with conspiring to bribe Minnesota juror with $120K

 The money came from the U.S. Department of Agriculture and was administered by the state, which funneled the funds through partners including Feeding Our Future.
 The Minnesota Legislature's watchdog arm found that the state education department provided inadequate oversight of the federal program, which opened the door to the theft.

-Luger, who formerly worked to dismantle the Mafia's “Five Families” as a federal prosecutor in Brooklyn, said that form of corruption had made its way to Minnesota.
+Luger, who formerly worked as a federal prosecutor in Brooklyn when the U.S. Attorney's Office was trying to dismantle the Mafia's “Five Families," said that form of corruption had made its way to Minnesota.
 The episode could change the way federal prosecutors approach jury trials as they examine new ways to guard against legal interference, he added.

 Credit: AP